We have a Word more certain.

-We have just about forgotten the nature of knowledge and truth.
-Francis Schaeffer, in Escape from Reason (1968) spoke of this epistemological gap when he referenced a "theory of knowledge and the limits and validity of knowledge."
+Our society has generally forgotten the nature of knowledge and truth.
+Francis Schaeffer, in Escape from Reason (1968), spoke of this epistemological gap when he made reference to a "theory of knowledge and the limits and validity of knowledge."
 When truth is viewed differently, God's word is viewed differently.
 When the rules for determining the validity of knowledge are changed, the underpinnings of God's word are altered.

-- 1. Recent generations have been taught that truth is relative.
+First, recent generations have been taught that truth is relative.
 Not in the absolute sciences, although some have even questioned cognitive certainty, but especially in the areas of philosophy and religion.
-Thus two conflicting views can be right according to the views of many today.
+Two conflicting views can be right according to the views of many today.

-Add that the recent generation tends to be non-confrontational (tolerant).
-Thus many just accept anyone's view.
+Add that the current society tends to be non-confrontational (tolerant).
+Many accept anyone's view, everyone's view, despite the contradiction.
 This is not just the affirmation of the right to have a view, this is the acceptance of the correctness of everyone's view regardless of apparent conflicts.
-How can Jesus be the Son of God and not God?
-Many say it is simply that we interpret the Bible differently.
+How can Jesus be the Son of God and not be God?
+Many say it is because we interpret the Bible differently.
 Such views make 2 Peter as current as today's newspaper (1:19-21).

-- 2. Many today believe that experience is the primary test of truth.
+Second, many today believe that experience is the primary test of truth.
 If it feels good, if I feel good about my beliefs, if it works for you, it must be true.
 "You light up my life...it can't be wrong when it feels so right..."
-Such is classic baby boom epistemology.
+Such is classic baby boomer epistemology.
 But it is wrong, even it if feels good and sounds right.

 Alan Bloom, Closing of American Mind, relativism does not open the mind to new truths, but only closes it to old traditional ones.
 The greatest fear today is not error but intolerance.
 And he wrote that in 1968.